Holly Cairns: Personal life

 Cairns's brother Sam died from a drug overdose in 2019, six weeks after her election to Cork County Council.
 She later stated that she had been unaware of the issues her brother was dealing with.

 She was in a relationship with fellow Cork TD Christopher O'Sullivan of Fianna Fáil but the couple ended their relationship in 2020.
 She stated that social media pressure for Cairns and O'Sullivan to answer for each other's political decisions had affected their relationship.

 On 15 June 2024, she announced that she and her partner, hotelier Barry Looney, were expecting a baby girl.
 She stated that she was "overjoyed", having had two miscarriages the previous year.
 She announced that the Social Democrats' deputy leader, Cian O'Callaghan, would lead the party during her maternity leave.
 She also criticised the lack of formal arrangements for TDs to take maternity leave.
 She gave birth to a girl on Friday 29 November 2024, the day of voting in the 2024 Irish general election.
+On 4 June 2026, Cairns announced that she and Looney were expecting their second child in October.